biozhangjn/Blog/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jiannan Zhang (张剑南) is a scientific researcher.
 He is employed as an Associate Research Fellow in [Wang yajun](http://life.scu.edu.cn/info/1048/1836.htm) Lab at Sichuan University (四川大学).
-His research interests include Avian Physiology, Endocrinology and Metabolism, and Transgenesis in chicken.
+His research interests include Avian Physiology, Endocrinology and Metabolism, and Genome Editing in chicken.